17 Common Questions About Ovulation Bleeding & Implantation Bleeding

 Does ovulation bleeding happen before ovulation?

-There may be other underlying reasons you experience intermenstrual bleeding — some of which are a cause for concern.
+There may be other underlying reasons for your experience of intermenstrual bleeding, some of which are causes for concern.
 Such reasons typically include the following:

 If you are unsure why you have ovulation bleeding, it’s best to speak to your doctor immediately.